thedude0606/manusoptions/PROGRESS.md

 - Confirmed toggle callback correctly enables/disables the interval
 - Verified debug logging is present throughout the streaming data flow
 - Identified that streaming functionality is still not working despite correct configuration
-- Found that logs directory was missing, suggesting StreamingManager may not be initializing properly
 - Created logs directory to enable proper logging for troubleshooting
 - Identified and fixed mapping issue between streaming data contract keys and options table data
 - Implemented robust StreamingFieldMapper to dynamically map all streamer fields to DataFrame columns